464 Total complaints

 Questions to ask the seller

-• Have you had any problems related to air bags, forward collision avoidance, service brakes?
+• Have you had any problems related to air bags, forward collision avoidance, unknown or other?

 • Can I see recent maintenance and repair records?